UTSCCSCC01/finalprojects22-amorr-yes/doc/sprint1/sprint1.md

 - implement some user stories related to clients and build up a framework.
 Finish user stories AM-1, AM-2, AM-3, AM-25, AM- 27.

+# Spikes:

+- Frontend: React is a brand new tool to use, need time for learning and exploring
+- Backend: sending photos (AM-27) is different from sending data like login infos, we need to learn from online resources.

 # User stories for sprint1:

 - AM-1: Client signup